nandorojo/dripsy/README.md

 _All theme values are optional.
 You don't have to use them if you don't want._

-## Additions to theme-ui
+## 👻 Shadows

-In addition to the values available in `theme-ui`, Dripsy has a few extra fields in the `theme` tailored to React Native apps.
+In addition to the values available in `theme-ui`, Dripsy has a few extra fields in the `theme` tailored to React Native's shadows:

 ### `theme.textShadows`